effiegao/USASK_Lecture_Nov18/README.md

 # USASK_Lecture
-Final Lecture repository - Introduction to Python and Numpy
+Resources for Introduction to Python lecture.